How Meal Recommendations Work

 1. Building the Picture

-Everytime someone orders and rates a meal, a piece is added to the puzzle.
-Over time, the system builds a big picture of everyone’s preferences.
+Every time someone orders and rates a meal, a piece is added to the puzzle.
+Over time, the system builds a picture of everyone’s preferences.

 You can think of it like a giant spreadsheet:

-In order to find meal preferences based of this data, it needs to be reordered into the following user-item interaction matrix.
+To find meal preferences from this data, it needs to be reshaped into a user-item interaction matrix.

 An example using a pandas dataframe.